-Montezuma cypress (Taxodium mucronatum Ten., 1853) is a species of cypress which grows in Mexico, Guatemala and United States, in highlands, dry areas with deeper water level, near rivers and near wetlands.
+Montezuma cypress (Taxodium mucronatum Ten., 1853) is a species of cypress which grows in Mexico, Guatemala, and the United States, in highlands, dry areas with deeper water levels, near rivers, and near wetlands.

 Cypress of Tule

-In the late 19th century tree suffered from the lack of water but since then local people have taken care of it.
+In the late 19th century tree suffered from a lack of water but since then local people have taken care of it.

-Now the tree is one of the most important tourist attractions in this area, with many small shoups nearby selling souvenirs.
-Local people have much respect for the tree and there is separate non-governmental organization which takes care of Árbol del Tule according to a dedicated plan for the conservation and maintenance of this tree (4).
+Now the tree is one of the most important tourist attractions in this area, with many small shops nearby selling souvenirs.
+Local people have much respect for the tree and there is a separate non-governmental organization that takes care of Árbol del Tule according to a dedicated plan for the conservation and maintenance of this tree (4).

-In every second monday of October here takes place the festivity of Árbol del Tule when people gather with candles and fire rockets.
+On every second Monday of October here takes place the festivity of Arbol del Tule when people gather with candles and fire rockets.

-Tree is important also for many other beings: for example, here are nesting six species of birds (3).
+The tree is important also for many other beings: for example, there are nesting six species of birds (3).

 Size of the trunk

 But also this measurement does not tell the full story.
-Configuration of the trunk of Árbol del Tule is unusual – tree is buttressed, with elongated form of the crossection of trunk.
-This unusual form and unique size of it could be explained with the great age and existence of mighty branches which are "fortified" with fast growth under these branches in order to prevent them from splitting.
+Configuration of the trunk of Árbol del Tule is unusual – the tree is buttressed, with an elongated form of the cross-section of trunk.
+This unusual form and unique size of it could be explained by the great age and existence of mighty branches which are “fortified” with fast growth under these branches in order to prevent them from splitting.

-Most likely more correct way to describe the size of this tree would be calculation of the average diameter – it is assessed to be 11.62 m if the line of measurement tape is taken into account or 9.4 m if the mean width between buttresses and bays is calculated.
+The most likely more correct way to describe the size of this tree would be a calculation of the average diameter – it is assessed to be 11.62 m if the line of measurement tape is taken into account or 9.4 m if the mean width between buttresses and bays is calculated.

 Third stoutest tree in the world

-There have been discussions whether Árbol del Tule is single tree or several cypresses grown together.
-Electrophoretic analysis of the leaf material shows that this is single tree (2).
+There have been discussions about whether Árbol del Tule is a single tree or several cypresses grown together.
+Electrophoretic analysis of the leaf material shows that this is a single tree (2).

-Height of Árbol del Tule reaches the impressive height of 35.4 m, measured by laser equipment.
-There are also larger numbers (41 – 43 m) given, but this most likely is a mistake caused by the wide crown of tree.
+The height of Arbol del Tule reaches the impressive height of 35.4 m, measured by laser equipment.
+There are also larger numbers (41 – 43 m) given, but this most likely is a mistake caused by the wide crown of the tree.

 Estimated volume of the tree is 750 m3.